-If you’ve ever shot a gun before, you likely started out the way most people do – closing one eye to aim while looking towards your target.
-However, some experienced gun owners prefer to shoot with both eyes open.
-Why do they do this?
-What’s the most effective approach?
-We’re looking at the pros and cons of shooting both ways.
+When new shooters learn to fire a gun, they usually start like most people do—closing one eye to aim while looking towards the target downrange.
+However, some experienced gun owners actually prefer to shoot with both eyes open.
+Why do they do this, and what’s the most effective approach?
+Here are the pros and cons of shooting both ways.

-Let’s start with the way that seems most familiar to new shooters – by closing one eye and looking through the scope or down the iron sights with the open eye.
-Which eye you close depends on whether you’re right or left handed, but you generally want the eye that’s closest to the gun to be the open one.
+Let’s start with the most familiar way to new shooters: closing one eye and looking through the scope or down the iron sights with the open eye.
+Which eye you close depends on whether you’re right or left-handed, but you generally want the dominant eye closest to the gun to be open.

-There’s a reason why most people learn how to shoot like this – it’s incredibly natural.
-As the NRA’s Shooting Illustrated points out, most of us have what’s called a dominant eye, which is, without getting into too much technical detail, the eye that’s better at interpreting visual data and relaying it to your brain.
-If you’re curious about finding which of your eyes is your dominant one, here’s a quick and simple test.
+There’s a reason why most people learn how to shoot like this—it’s incredibly natural.
+Most of us have what’s called a dominant eye¹, which is, without getting into too much technical detail, the eye that’s better at interpreting visual data and relaying it to your brain.

-Also, closing one eye makes it easier to direct your focus solely on your sights or what you see in the scope, blocking out everything else.
+Also, closing one eye makes it easier to direct your focus solely on your sights or what you see in the scope and blocks out everything else.

-The previously listed benefit of directing your focus is, in the opinion of a growing number of shooting instructors and experts, actually a negative.
-Many people train to use guns and own them for self-defense or for recreational hunting.
-In a situation in which you’re using your gun for these purposes, you actually want to be able to see everything around you.
+The previously listed benefit of directing your focus is a negative in the opinion of a growing number of shooting instructors and experts.
+Many people train to use guns and own them for self-defense or recreational hunting.
+In a situation in which you’re using your firearm for these purposes, you want to be able to see everything around you.

-Although it may be easier to focus on one thing, closing one eye significantly reduces your field of vision and your ability to see your surroundings fully.
+Although it may be easier to focus on one thing, closing one eye significantly reduces your field of vision and your ability to see your surroundings thoroughly.

 - More natural for most people